SO(3)-Equivariant Neural Networks for Learning from Scalar and Vector Fields on Spheres: Introduction

+Learning scalar and vector fields on the sphere while preserving rotational symmetry, but without hard constraints that potentially limit expressive power remains unexplored.
+In this paper, we show how to construct such a neural network without the hard constraints of sCNNs.
+We present a group-convolution layer, which enforces the required symmetries only after a full non-restricted group-convolution on $\SO(3)$.
+Not only does this permit the use of a richer class of filters, but also enables the possibility of using general activation functions, dropout layers, pooling layers, and residual blocks without explicitly enforcing hard constraints.
+As data, we both explore the spherical MNIST dataset, as introduced in \cite{cohen2018spherical}, and the ERA5 dataset (see Section~\ref{subsec:ERA5}).

-We remark that the current state-of-the-art models for weather prediction, such as GraphCast~\cite{lam2023learning} and GenCast~\cite{price2023gencast}, are already models that take the geometry of the earth into account, through respectively a graph neural net on the sphere in a first case, and in using spherical normal distributions in the second case.
-Our model now opens up the possibility for weather prediction based on geometric convolutions, which can incorporate both scalar and tensor-valued data through the use of a smoothing operator.
-Furthermore, rotating observations is a simple way to obtain out-of-distribution examples to test our model with.
+We remark that the current state-of-the-art models for weather prediction, such as GraphCast~\cite{lam2023learning} and GenCast~\cite{price2023gencast}, are already models that take the geometry of the earth into account, through respectively a graph neural network on the sphere in the first case, and by using spherical normal distributions in the second case.

-Compared to the models \texttt{spherical-cnn} \cite{esteves2018learning}, our network architecture does not use rotationally equivariant non-linearities, and can therefore also use more weights and have less trouble with dominating frequencies in the longitudinal direction and with signals of mixed type, see Remark~\ref{re:Rotatinally invariant non-linearity} for details.
-As such, out network architecture, has more in common with \texttt{s2cnn} \cite{cohen2018spherical}, unlike their classification experiments, we will also need to deal with preserving sample equivariance.

-Our contributions can be summarized as follows: \begin{itemize} \item We present our take on $\SO(3)$ group-convolution networks that replace equivariant non-linearities with a smoothing operator, allowing more expressive activation functions to be used. \item We present a UNet-type architecture that can work with mixtures of scalar and vector field data throughout the network. \item We demonstrate that our $\SO(3)$-equivariant neural network outperforms previous work in experiments on global wind data forecasting and autoencoding. \end{itemize}